-For information on how to fully define your system console to Thoroughbred Basic, please refer to How to Create a Terminal Definition.
+For information on how to fully define your system console to Thoroughbred Basic, please refer to the section titled How to Create a Terminal Definition.

 NOTE: If Thoroughbred Basic predefined your terminal, or if your terminal emulation or terminal analogue provides complete operational compatibility with a predefined terminal, you can skip this task.